IgniteUI/indigo-design-docfx/en/components/switch.md

 ### Data Property

 When supplied, the `🕹️DataProperty` value is used to set up a two-way data binding using [Angular Reactive Forms](https://angular.io/guide/reactive-forms) to the switch checked property.
 The `🕹️DataProperty` is optional.
-The `🕹️DataProperty` is the name of the property on the data object specified by the Model Object Name provided during code generation.
+The `🕹️DataProperty` is the name of the property on the data object specified by the model object name provided during code generation.

 When a model object name and `🕹️DataProperty` are provided, the TypeScript `ngOnInit` method with be populated with form builder code to create the Reactive Forms form.
 The `🕹️DataProperty` will be used to populate the formControlName property on the switch control.